dzeke/Blended-Near-Optimal-Tools/1-Documentation/Documentation-readme.txt

 Within the ScriptsForPaper folder:

 - Fig_GenForNearOptPaper.m : Matlab script to use to generate Figures 1, 2, 3, and 5 in the revised paper.
 To run this script, you must download all files in the AlternativeGeneration, InteractiveParallelPlot, and EchoReservoirApplication folders.
-In Matlab, add the folder where you downloaded the files to your Matlab path, set the Matlab directory to the same location, and enter the following command at the Matlab command prompt:
+In Matlab, add the folder and all sub-folders where you downloaded the files to your Matlab path, set the Matlab directory to the subfolder /4-EchoReservoirApplication, and enter the following command at the Matlab command prompt:

-	>> FigGenForNearOptPaper
+	>> Fig_GenForNearOptPaper

 The file also has additional directions to interactively generate Figures 4, 5, 6, and 7 from Figure 3 as comments in the .m file.
 Figure 5 can also be automatically generated.